frasertweedale/notes-redhat/freeipa-vault.rst

 FreeIPA has a secret store feature called *vaults*.
 I have never used this feature, except in a minimal way to verify the system is working properly.
-But I have received some very good questions from other developers and the documentation team about the design and user experience of FreeIPA Vault.
+But I have received some very good questions from the documentation team and other developers about the design and user experience of FreeIPA Vault.

-This blog post is, simply put, a transcript of my exploration of the Vault system.
-With some cleanups and commentary.
-The directions of exploration were guided by the questions posed by my colleagues, so I'll include some context at various stages.
+This article is an edited transcript of my exploration of the Vault system.
+The directions of exploration were guided by the questions posed by my colleagues, so I'll include extra context in some parts.
+It is *not* intended to be a general introduction to Vault or a user guide.
+Neither is it comprehensive.

-My thanks to my colleague Endi Dewata who wrote much of the Vault system and was diligent to document_ `the design_` in the FreeIPA upstream wiki.
-He also provided some detailed responses to the questions we received about Vault.
+My thanks to my colleague Endi Dewata who wrote much of the Vault system and was diligent to document_ `the design`_ in the FreeIPA upstream wiki.
+He also provided some detailed responses to the questions I am investigating.

 .. _document: https://www.freeipa.org/page/V4/Password_Vault/Design
 .. _the design: https://www.freeipa.org/page/V4/Password_Vault_1.2